Are You Included in the Apple iPhone ‘Batterygate’ Claim?

 Did Apple sell you an iPhone with a defective battery?
-If so, Join the Claim to get the justice and compensation you deserve.
+If so, you could be owed compensation.

 Overview